makersacademy/bowling-challenge/third_try.md

    - first test to accept 2 rolls if not strike or spare

  ------- everything broke now --------
- - I decide to start counting the points
+ - I decide to give BowlingGame the responsibility to create frames
+ -